Facts & Stats

 Housing Environments of U.S. Laying Hens

 The number of hens housed in conventional cage environments is decreasing as some egg producers and retailers, food service providers and food manufacturers transition to cage-free eggs.
-At the end of 2020, 28% of all hens were in cage-free production, up from 14% in 2016 and 4% in 2010.
-According to USDA’s Agricultural Marketing Service, approximately 66% of U.S. hens must be in cage-free production by 2026 to meet projected demand.
+At the end of 2024, 38.7% of all hens were in cage-free production, up 25% from 2016 and 34% from 2010.
+According to USDA’s Agricultural Marketing Service, approximately 76% of U.S. hens must be in cage-free production by 2026 to meet projected demand.

 Utilization of U.S. Eggs

-Of the 269 million cases of eggs produced in 2020, well over half were sold as shell eggs through retail outlets.
-Over one-fourth of eggs produced were further processed into products for foodservice, manufacturing, retail and export.
-The vast majority of U.S. egg production is consumed domestically, with only 7.8 million cases of shell eggs exported in 2020.
+Of the 258 million cases of eggs produced in 2024, well over half were sold as shell eggs through retail outlets, about 29% were processed into egg products, nearly 12.0% were sold through foodservice, and 2% were exported.
+The vast majority of U.S. egg production is consumed domestically, with only 5.5 million cases of shell eggs exported in 2024.